jtfrey/phri/docs/PHRI-Datasheet.md

 ## Register set

-The PHRI possesses eleven 16-bit registers.
+The PHRI possesses twelve 16-bit registers.
 There are eight general-purpose registers labelled R0 through R7; R0 is a read-only register that always contains a value of zero.
 The remaining registers are usable in any capacity across the instructions, but the assembly mnemonics include aliases for each that convey a possible purpose:

 | Index | Alias | Implied usage                                          |
 | :---- | :---- | :----------------------------------------------------- |